-Central air conditioning is a tremendous addition to any Jacksonville, FL home.
-Think about the hot and humid climate that we live in across the state of Florida.
-Whether you are in Orange Beach, Fernandina Beach, Jacksonville, Orlando, really anywhere, it can get extremely hot and humid in those summer months of July and August.
-Without central air conditioning our homes become basically unlivable.
-They get so hot that you cannot enjoy a meal, cannot sleep comfortably, and so on.
-This is why so many people turn to central air conditioning systems over inefficient, loud, and troublesome window air conditioning units.
+Central air conditioning is a tremendous addition to any home.
+Whether you live in Port Orange, Fernandina Beach, Jacksonville, or even Orlando, it can get extremely hot and humid in the summer months of July and August.
+Our homes become heat traps, especially if you are so bold to live without any central AC.
+This is why so many people have invested in central air conditioning systems over inefficient, loud, and troublesome window air conditioning units.

 Understanding Zones With a Central Air Conditioning System

-When you have multiple zones, a thermostat is going to be placed at each zone.
-This is what is going to dictate when the central air conditioning system is going to kick on so that it can cool that area or zone of the home.
-Say you want your second floor to be set at 65 degrees while the first floor gets kept at 60 degrees.
-Setting the two different zones at these two different temperatures will allow your central air conditioning system to kick on when one of those zones begins to drift away from its desired temperature.
+When you have multiple zones, a thermostat is going to be placed within each zone.
+This is what is going to dictate when the central air conditioning system is going to kick on so that it can cool that area or zone properly.

 How Many Zones Do You Need?

 Figuring out how many zones you want out of your central air conditioning system is going to depend largely on just how much control you want over the temperature of all of the different areas of your home.
 Say you want your bedroom to be a certain temperature every night when you are getting ready to go to bed.
-If this is the case, you may want to have the bedrooms set up on a separate zone so that the temperature can be turned up during the day so you are not wasting electricity running the system, but turned down at night so the rooms can be cooled and ready for you.
+If this is the case, you may want to have the bedrooms set up on a separate zone so that the temperature can be turned up during the day so you are being energy efficient, but turned down at night so the rooms can be cooled and ready for you.

 Central air conditioning systems are tremendous in that they allow you to control the temperature of your home and keep everything as cool and comfortable as possible.
 When you are having your central air conditioning system installed, think about the areas of your home and how you would want to section those off into zones.
 This can help you as you try to decide if you want your home all on one thermometer and zone, or multiple for added control.